Enroll a Windows 10 device automatically using Group Policy

 - AD-joined PC running Windows 10, version 1709 or later

 - The enterprise has configured a mobile device management (MDM) service

-- The enterprise AD must be registered with Azure Active Directory (Azure AD)
+- The on-premises AD must be integrated with Azure AD (via Azure AD Connect)

 - The device should not already be enrolled in Intune using the classic agents (devices managed using agents will fail enrollment with

-- The minimum Windows Server version requirement is based on the Hybrid AAD join requirement.
+- The minimum Windows Server version requirement is based on the Hybrid Azure AD join requirement.
 See How to plan your hybrid Azure Active Directory join implementation for more information.

 For additional information, see the following topics:

 The auto-enrollment relies on the presence of an MDM service and the Azure Active Directory registration for the PC.
-Starting in Windows 10, version 1607, once the enterprise has registered its AD with Azure AD, a Windows PC that is domain joined is automatically AAD registered.
+Starting in Windows 10, version 1607, once the enterprise has registered its AD with Azure AD, a Windows PC that is domain joined is automatically Azure AD–registered.